-A Danish-French Jew, Pissarro was born on the St. Thomas in what is now the American Virgin Islands.
-As an artist, he was a transitional figure between the Impressionist and the Post-Impressionist painters (Seurat, Signac and Cézanne) who followed.
-Indeed, his short, choppy brush marks and staccato daubs had more in common with their approach than they did with Monet’s fluid strokes.
-This can be seen in paintings like Boulevard Montmartre à Paris, 1897, which captures the bustling traffic outside a hotel window.
-Unlike Degas, Pissarro was a believer in working outdoors, which he did for the many rural landscapes he painted during his career.
-Pissarro lived in London for a time after the 1870 Franco-Prussian, and returned there on several occasions over the years to paint the Kew Gardens and other London scenes.
+A Danish-French Jew, Pissarro was a transitional figure between the Impressionist and the Post-Impressionist painters.
+Indeed, his short, choppy brush marks and staccato daubs had more in common with Seurat, Signac and Cézanne than they did with Monet’s more fluid approach.
+(This can be seen in paintings like Boulevard Montmartre à Paris, 1897, which captures the bustling traffic outside a hotel window.)
+Pissarro liked to work outdoors, painting many rural landscapes over his career.
+Born on St. Thomas in what is now the American Virgin Islands, Pissarro also lived in London for a time, returning there on several occasions to paint the Kew Gardens and other London scenes.

 Camille Pissarro, Boulevard Montmartre, 1897

 Photograph: The Hermitage

 Renoir is arguably the most beloved Impressionist and it’s easy to see why.
 He painted the world of Belle Epoque Paris as a kind of bohemian idyll, rendered in a lush, sensual style that quite literally put the pink of the good life into his subjects’ cheeks.
 His landscapes were equally sumptuous, and his portraits idealized his sitters.
 He was born in Limoges into a family of modest means, which may account for the aspirational tenor of his art.
 Renoir entered the Impressionist orbit after meeting Alfred Sisley, Frédéric Bazille and Monet while studying with the Swiss artist Charles Gleyre.
 Though immensely popular now, Renoir initially had a rough go at making ends meet to the point of being unable to afford art supplies.